mstyura/jitsi-sctp/README.md

 * The `sctp` module contains the Java library on top of the JNI code.
 The jar built by this is what is intended to be used by other code.

+## Pre-required software to build
+`CMake` is required to build native libraries.
+Native compilers `GCC`/`Clang`/`Visual C++` required to build native libraries.

 ### Building the jar files
 * Clone the project and initialize [`usrsctp`](https://github.com/sctplab/usrsctp) git submodule.
+    ```
+    > git clone --recurse-submodules https://github.com/jitsi/jitsi-sctp.git jitsi-sctp
+    ```
-* Run `mvn package -f pom.xml` (and `mvn install -f pom.xml` to install locally).
-It assumes that platform specific artifacts like `usrsctp` and `jniwrapper-native` are already available in Maven.
-To compile and install all artifacts locally run `mvn install -Pbuild-usrsctp -Pbuild-jnisctp -f pom.xml`, this will build native and `Java` code for current platform and install resulting artifacts to local repository.
+* Run `mvn install -Pbuild-usrsctp -Pbuild-jnisctp -f pom.xml` to build both `Java` and native artifacts for current platform and install them into local `Maven` repository.
+If you don't want to re-build native artifacts `usrsctp` and `jniwrapper-native` and prefer using pre-built version of them from `Maven` you may build and install `Java` artifacts via `mvn install -f pom.xml`.
 * Depend on the `org.jitsi:sctp` artifact to use `jitsi-sctp` in your project.

 ### (Re)Building a new JNI lib